SamueleGiraudo/Bud-Music-Box/Help.md

 + `SIZE` is a nonnegative integer value.
 + `PAT` is the name of a $1$-multi-pattern.
 + Bounds `NAME` to the $2$-multi-pattern obtained by randomly composing the
   $2$-multi-pattern obtained by stacking `PAT` with its mirror image.
-This use the generation algorithm with the specified shape and the specified size.
+This uses the generation algorithm with the specified shape and the specified size.

-### Write the associated files of a multi-pattern
-`write FILE_NAME PAT`

-+ `FILE_NAME` is a path to a non-existing file.
-+ `PAT` is the name of a multi-pattern.
-+ Creates the ABC file, postscript file, and MIDI file for the musical phrase encoded by the multi-pattern `PAT`, with the underlying context of scale, root note, tempo, and MIDI sounds.
-The created files are obtained by adding an adequate extension to `FILE_NAME`.

-### Play a multi-pattern
-`play PAT`

-+ `PAT` is the name of a multi-pattern.
-+ Plays `PAT` according to the underlying context of scale, root note, tempo, and MIDI sounds.